Distributed Estimation and Inference for Semi-parametric Binary Response Models: Theoretical results

-\begin{assumption} Assume that the covariates are uniformly bounded, i.e., there exists $\overline{B}>0$ such that $\sup_{i} \norm{\bz_i}_{\infty} \leq \overline{B}$. \end{assumption} Assumptions \ref{A1}--\ref{A4} are similar to the classical assumptions in \cite{horowitz1992smoothed} for establishing the asymptotic properties of the Smoothed Maximum Score Estimator.
-Assumption \ref{A1}, which assumes that $H^{\prime}\left(x\right)$ is a continuous $\alpha$-order kernel with Lipschitz-continuous derivative, is standard for kernel-smoothing estimation.
-Note that Assumption \ref{A1} implies $\int_{\R }H^{\prime}\left(x\right)\diff x=1$, which is necessary in a standard kernel definition.
-The restriction that $H^{\prime}\left(x\right)$ is supported on $[-1, 1]$ is only a technical simplicity.
-One example is given in Section \ref{sec:simulations} with order $\alpha=2$.
+Assumptions \ref{A1}--\ref{A4} are similar to the classical assumptions in \cite{horowitz1992smoothed} for establishing the asymptotic properties of the smoothed maximum score estimator.
+Assumption~\ref{A1}, which assumes that $H^{\prime} (x )$ is a continuous $\alpha $-order kernel with Lipschitz-continuous derivative, is standard for kernel-smoothing estimation.
+Note that Assumption~\ref{A1} implies $\int _{\mathbb{R}}H^{\prime} (x )\,{\mathrm{d}}x=1$, which is necessary in a standard kernel definition.
+The restriction that $H^{\prime} (x )$ is supported on $[-1, 1]$ is only a technical simplicity.
+One example is given in Section~\ref{sec:simulations} with order $\alpha =2$.
 Assumptions \ref{A2} and \ref{A3} are analogous to the smoothness assumptions made in kernel density estimation.
-In kernel density estimation, it's well-known that the bias of the density estimator is $O\left(h^{\alpha}\right)$, using an $\alpha$-order kernel and assuming the $\alpha$-order smoothness of the underlying density function.
-Similarly, the SMSE can also achieve the bias $O\left(h^{\alpha}\right)$ with similar assumptions on the density function of $\left(X, \bZ,\epsilon\right)$.
-Since $y=\mathrm{sign}\left(X+\bZ^{\top}\be^*+\epsilon\right)$, we separately assume the smoothness of distribution of $\zeta=X+\bZ^{\top}\be^*$ given $\bZ$ and the distribution of $\epsilon$ given $\bZ$.
-The independence between $X$ and $\epsilon$ given $\bZ$ is assumed for simplicity of presentation, which can be generalized by assuming a weaker condition on $F$ (see \citealp{horowitz1992smoothed}, Assumption 9).
-Assumption \ref{A4} is a standard assumption for the asymptotic theory, which assumes the positive-definiteness of the population Hessian matrix.
-Assumption \ref{A5} assumes the uniform boundedness of the predictors, which can be achieved by scaling $\bz_i$ into $[-1, 1]$, without impacting $\be^*$ and $Y$.
+In kernel density estimation, it is well known that the bias of the density estimator is $O (h^{\alpha} )$, using an $\alpha $-order kernel and assuming the $\alpha $-order smoothness of the underlying density function.
+Similarly, the SMSE can also achieve the bias $O (h^{\alpha} )$ with similar assumptions on the density function of $ (X, \bm{Z},\epsilon )$.
+Since $y=\mathrm{sign} (X+\bm{Z}^{\top}\bm{\beta }^{*}+\epsilon )$, we separately assume the smoothness of the distribution of $\zeta =X+\bm{Z}^{\top}\bm{\beta }^{*}$ given $\bm{Z}$ and the distribution of $\epsilon $ given $\bm{Z}$.
+The independence between $X$ and $\epsilon $ given $\bm{Z}$ is assumed for simplicity of presentation, which can be generalized by assuming a weaker condition on $F$ (see \citealp{horowitz1992smoothed}, Assumption~9).
+Assumption~\ref{A4} is a standard assumption for the asymptotic theory, which assumes the positive-definiteness of the population Hessian matrix and the second moment of the score function.
+Assumption~\ref{A5} assumes the sub-Gaussianity of $\bm{Z}$, which is key to guarantee the uniform convergence between the empirical and population quantities.